 - Oil-control ingredients - to limit sebum production so as to not make the hair fall flat.

 - Polymers - to coat hair fibre and lift them away.

 - Starch or talc - to improve volume.

 - Surfactants - to cleanse without leaving a residue.

 Linseed oil, vitamin E, plant essences, fruit essences, zinc and biotin are common ingredients to look for in these products.

 There are volumizing sprays for your hair.
 You can choose such products based on your personal preferences like cruelty-free, vegan and sulfate-free.

 The sprays give texture and volume to otherwise thin strands.
 They also prevent humidity and keep your locks frizz free.
-These contain volumizing polymers, panthenol, vitamin E and the likes.
+These contain volumizing ingredients, polymers, panthenol, vitamin E and the likes.

 A. Castor oil

 Many people keep a distance from castor oil because of its thick consistency.
 But did you know that castor oil can make your hair thick?
 Yes, castor oil is rich in vitamin E that helps in hair health.
 Apply castor oil evenly on your scalp and hair.
 Wash with your regular shampoo after 30 minutes.